Variability study of classical supergiant X-ray binary 4U 1907+09 using NuSTAR: Discussion

 Numerous studies examine the dips and flares in the light curve of 4U 1907+09 \citep{Intzand1997, Doroshenko2012, Sahiner2012, Shakura2012, Varun2019}.
 Apart from 4U 1907+09, off-states or dips have been reported in the Vela X-1 \citep{Kreykenbohm2008, Doroshenko2011} and GX 301-2 \citep{Gogus2011}.
 Previous studies have ruled out the likelihood of dips generated by a dense, clumpy wind obscuring the neutron star \citep{Furst2011, Sahiner2012}. \cite{Shakura2012} suggested that the onset of the off-state in these systems is due to the transition from the Compton cooling-dominated to the radiative cooling-dominated regime.
-During this observation, the source showed the dip and flare in the light curve.
-During the dip, the flux of the source decreased 8 times the flux during the low flux on-state.
+During this observation, the source showed a dip and flare in the light curve.
+During the dip, the flux of the source decreased 8 times the flux during the low-flux on-state.
 The flux during high flux on-state increased 3 times during low flux on-state.
 As the flux varied during the on-state, the pulse profile did not differ much and followed a similar trend (as shown in the right panel of Figure \ref{pulse}).
-It indicates that the emission process did not change during the flare activity.
+This indicates that the emission process did not change during the flare activity.
+The cyclotron energy correlates with the luminosity \citep{Staubert2019}.
+In the super-critical state, the cyclotron energy displays a negative correlation with the luminosity.
+The cyclotron energy remains constant or has a positive correlation with luminosity in the sub-critical phase.
 The spectral modelling of 4U 1907+09 revealed that the $E_\mathrm{CRSF}$ is unaltered at $\sim18$ keV in both the high flux (flare) on-state and the off-state.
 It suggests that the accretion column may not be formed.
+The off-state spectrum is softer than the on-state spectrum.
+This behaviour is also seen in GX 301-2 \citep{Gogus2011} and Vela X-1 \citep{Doroshenko2011}.
 The e-folding energy during the high flux on-state is lower than the low flux high state.
-It shows that the high flux on-state is softer than the low flux on-state.
 The line width of the CRSF during the high flux on-state is higher than the low flux on-state.

+In addition, the polarimetric studies of strongly magnetized X-ray pulsars are useful for the determination of XRP geometry and related astrophysical phenomena \citep{Meszaros1988, Santangelo2019, Caiazzo2021, Poutanen2024}.
+4U 1907+09 is an ideal candidate to study the polarimetric properties in the subcritical accretion regime.
+For 4U 1907+09, the vacuum polarization effects are anticipated to be important \citep{Shakura2013}.
+For Vela X-1 (a wind-fed sgXB similar to 4U 1907+09), the Imaging X-ray Polarimetry Explorer (IXPE; \cite{Weisskopf2022}) found a polarization degree (PD) of 2.3\% ± 0.4\% at the polarization angle (PA) of −47.3 ± 5.4 \citep{Forsblom2023}.
+Finally, we can speculate a small PD for 4U 1907+09 as detected in Vela X-1.